Microbiology

 The survey will be carried out between January-December 2019 by Scotland’s Rural College (SRUC) and partners in collaboration with Public Analysis labs.
 The results and analysis are due to be published by summer 2020.

-This research started in October 2016 and is due to be completed in October 2019.
+This project is due to be completed in September 2022.

 Shellfish